-Common themes and lissues ARTFuels COMPATIBILITY: HIERARC HY FQD-STANDARDS-CODE OF PRACTICE S without negative effect exposed material if the COMMENTS: 'function the material(s) as exp Tolerance: compatibilitive vehicle safety or perfor Vehicle compatibility: a (type) and fulfils vehicle day-to-day vehicle ope Compliance of a vehicle : the fact that the material withstands exposure to the ts concerning the durability and performance of the a fuel (type) would be used. ning' needs to be prescribed as being, at least, durabili bosed to any amount of continuous or intermittent use y based on lifetime running on the fuel (type) without trmance issues when using the fuel (type). guarantee that the vehicle is declared to be tolerant for e manufacturer defined conditions in respect of custor tration. e: when using the fuel (type) the vehicle fulfils all EU ng pollutant emissions and safe vehicle use assessed of ity & performance of of the fuel (type). compromising or the use of the fuel omer expectations for regulatory ••• nce fuels for the fuel (type).
-So urce: Andreas Kolbeck/Shell Global Solutions, ACEA slide 15 European Commission Road Vehicles RE-CORD
+Common themes and lissues ARTFuels COMPATIBILITY: HIERARCI HY FQD-STANDARDS-CODE OF PRACTICI ES without negative effect exposed material if the COMMENTS: 'function the material(s) as exp Tolerance: compatibility vehicle safety or perfor Vehicle compatibility: g (type) and fulfils vehicle day-to-day vehicle ope Compliance of a vehicle requirements concerning the fact that the material withstands exposure to the s concerning the durability and performance of the s fuel (type) would be used. ning' needs to be prescribed as being, at least, durability and performance is the standard state of the state of lity & performance of e of the fuel (type). t compromising or the use of the fuel omer expectations for So urce: Andreas Kolbeck/Shell Global Solutions, ACEA slide 15 European Commission Road Vehicles RE-CORD

-Figure 9: Hierarchy FQD-Standards-Code of Practices (Source: Kolbeck/Shell Global Solutions, ACEA).
+Figure 7: Hierarchy FQD-Standards-Code of Practices (Source: Kolbeck/Shell Global Solutions, ACEA).